Cornelius "Tenoo" Coleman: Career

 Coleman first sat in with Fats Domino at the Mac Hansbury Lounge on Galvez Street, and joined his band in early 1951.
 He came aboard about the same time as guitarist Walter "Papoose" Nelson and sax man Wendell Duconge.
 He filled the chair previously held by Victor Leonard, Robert Stevens, Dave Oxley, Frank Parker, Willie Barbarin, John Cook, and Earl Palmer.
 After a successful string of hits on the charts only one song, "Rockin' Chair," hit the charts in 1951, in the final week in December.
 Fats continued touring with his new band.
 Domino's producer Dave Bartholomew had a brief falling out with Imperial Records owner Lew Chudd over money, so Fats went to work with producer Al Young, a local record store owner.
 He and his road band, including Coleman, went into the studio in January 1952.
 Released from that session was "Goin' Home" backed with "Reelin' and Rockin'".
 The A-side of the disc went to #1 on the R&B chart, and became the first R&B record to appear in the Pop chart, at #30.

-Domino's band, on the road and in the studio beginning in 1952, consisted of Fats on piano and vocals, Buddy Hagans and Wendell Duconge on sax, Nelson on guitar, Billy Diamond on bass, and Coleman on drums.
+Domino's band, on the road and in the studio beginning in 1952, consisted of Fats on piano and vocals, Buddy Hagans and Wendell Duconge on sax, "Papoose" Nelson on guitar, Billy Diamond on bass, and Coleman on drums.
 Years later Domino remembered this band as his "best ever."
 He especially valued the hard-driving Coleman.
 "Tenoo was left-handed and could really keep a beat," Fats recalled, "I used to have him set up his drums right next to the piano because the drummer is where I get my drive from."

 Coleman was Fats Domino's drummer for 15 years, touring and playing on the majority of his Imperial Records recordings.
 From 1950 through 1962 Fats Domino sold sixty million records.
 During this time he established himself as "the cornerstone" of rock 'n' roll, according to Dave Bartholomew.
 Touring was a fact of life for the Fats Domino band.
 In 1957, for example, Domino and his band traveled 13,000 miles across the country working 355 shows, many of them sold out.
 He was the biggest rock 'n' roll act in the United States, but still Fats and his musicians suffered from segregation.
 Black musicians on the road often could not stay at white hotels, eat at white restaurants, were sometimes banned from using restrooms at gas stations, and forced to use "For Colored Only" facilities.
 In an incident in Breaux Bridge, Louisiana, in 1962, sax man Herb Hardesty was beset by a group of angry white men outside a club who mistook his light-skinned black girlfriend for white.
 Domino's band took cover inside the club as police quelled the altercation.
 Coleman, upset by the encounter, warned Hardesty, "Man, don't you ever do that to us again!
 Don't ever!
 Man, all of us could have been dead!"